selwordamit/StudyBuddy/README.md

 - Sign up using academic email only
 - Create a personal profile with selected courses and learning preferences
-- Automatic matching based on course and preferred group size
+- Automatic matching based on course